xbgmsharp/timescaledb-postgis/README.md

 This Docker image is derived from the official PostgreSQL image and includes Debian Linux as its operating system.

-Provide an alternative to https://hub.docker.com/r/timescale/timescaledb-postgis and add multi architecture support.
+Provide an alternative to the deprecated image, https://hub.docker.com/r/timescale/timescaledb-postgis and add multi architecture support.

+Packages are install using deb files provided by the repespective compoments maintainers.

 Multi arch (linux/amd64,linux/arm64) postgres-timescaledb-postgis.
-There are no deb available for other architecture.
+There are no deb files available for timescaledb-toolkit on other architectures.

-The latest release based on PostgreSQL 14.
+The latest release based on the latest PostgreSQL, tag: `postgres:latest`

+The image is updated every month to keep up to date the system and the compoments.

 From postgres:latest (Debian) with
 + timescaledb